10 Places To Visit In Munnar During Your Monsoon Holiday

 Munnar

 Munnar is a hill station located in Kerala's Western Ghats.
 It is popular for its emerald tea gardens, mountains and waterfalls.
-The place offers serene lakeside retreats, wildlife, tea tasting, and trekking, among other things.
+The place offers serene lakeside retreats, wildlife sightings and treks, among other activities.

 Tea Gardens

-Visitors can take a stroll through these lush plantations that include the Tata Tea Museum, the Kolukkumalai Tea Estate and the Lockhart Tea Museum, witnessing the tea-picking process and misty-laden hills.
+Visitors can take a stroll through lush tea plantations that include the Tata Tea Museum, the Kolukkumalai Tea Estate and the Lockhart Tea Museum.
+Witness the tea-picking process amid misty-laden hills at these spots.

 Eravikulam National Park

 This national park is a sanctuary for the endangered Nilgiri tahr, a mountain goat native to the area.
-Apart from diverse flora and fauna, the park features Rajamalai Hills, Anamudi Peak and the rolling grasslands.
+Apart from diverse flora and fauna, check out the Rajamalai Hills, the Anamudi Peak and the rolling grasslands of the park.

 Mattupetty Dam

-Built in 1940, Mattupetty Dam is a popular picnic spot with views of the surrounding hills and reservoir.
-Boating facilities are also available here.
-Famous attractions nearby include the Kundala Tea Plantations and the Indo-Swiss Dairy Farm.
+Built in 1940, the Mattupetty Dam is a popular picnic spot with views of the surrounding hills and reservoir.
+Enjoy a boat ride here and head to nearby attractions like the Kundala Tea Plantations and the Indo-Swiss Dairy Farm.

 Top Station

-Top Station is situated at 1,700 m above sea level.
-From here, popular attractions include the Neelakurinji flowers (which blooms once in 12 years), Echo Point and the Shola forests.
+Top Station is the highest point in Munnar at 1,700 m above sea level.
+Popular attractions from here include the unique Neelakurinji flowers (which bloom once in 12 years), Echo Point and the Shola forests.

 Attukal Waterfalls

-A picturesque waterfall surrounded by lush greenery, Attukal offers a serene atmosphere which is ideal for nature lovers and photographers.
+A picturesque waterfall surrounded by lush greenery, Attukal is one of Munnar's top places to visit.
+It offers a serene atmosphere which is ideal for nature lovers and photographers.

 A view of the Attukal Waterfalls | Shutterstock